Regularization of Nonlinear Inverse Problems -- From Functional Analysis to Data-Driven Approaches: An illustration of the impact of data-driven techniques on regularization

 where $(\x^{(\ell)},\y^{(\ell)})$, $\ell=1,\ldots,\no$, are expert information pairs and $t_\rho \in [0,1]$, $\rho=1,\ldots,Q$, are sampling points.
 Note that there are

 coefficients and $\no Q$ equations.
 In view of universal approximation theorems for functions (see \cite{Cyb89,Hor91}) it seems counter-productive to constrain the amount of parameters.
-In several applications, however, this can be justified (see, for instance, \cite{TiaHon95} and \autoref{ta:nn}) and is strongly dependent on the choice of the activation functions $\sigma$.
-In practice this means that the training process can be significantly simplified, in particular if the number of coefficients appearing in the argument of the activation function can be reduced.
+In several applications, however, this can be justified (see, for instance, \cite{TiaHon95} and \autoref{ta:nn}) and is strongly dependent on the choice of the activation function $\sigma$.
+In practice this means that the training process can be significantly simplified by reducing the variables of $\Gamma$ a-priori.

 After the training process, that is, after a coefficient vector $\hat \Gamma$ has been determined, the approximate forward operator is given by